-Investigators investigating a domestic violence report should consider the following:
+Investigator's investigating a domestic violence report should consider the following:

 - (a) An arrest should be made when there is probable cause to believe that a felony or misdemeanor domestic violence offense has been committed (Penal Code § 13701).
-Any decision to not arrest an adult when there is probable cause to do so requires supervisor approval. - Investigators are only authorized to make an arrest without a warrant for a misdemeanor domestic violence offense if the investigator makes the arrest as soon as probable cause arises (Penal Code § 836). - (b) An investigator responding to a domestic violence call who cannot make an arrest will advise the victim of his/her right to make a private person's arrest.
-The advisement should be made out of the presence of the suspect and shall include advising the victim how to safely execute the arrest.
-Investigators shall not dissuade victims from making a lawful private person's arrest.
-Investigators should refer to the provisions in the Private Persons Arrests Policy for options regarding the disposition of private person's arrests (Penal Code § 836(b)). - (c) Investigators shall not cite and release a person for the following offenses (Penal Code § 853.6(a)(3)): - 1.
+Any decision to not arrest an adult when there is probable cause to do so requires supervisor approval. - 1.
+Investigator's are only authorized to make an arrest without a warrant for a misdemeanor domestic violence offense if the investigator makes the arrest as soon as probable cause arises (Penal Code § 836). - (b) An investigator responding to a domestic violence call who cannot make an arrest will advise the victim of his/her right to make a private person's arrest.
+The advisement should be made out of the presence of the suspect and shall include advising the victim how to safely execute the arrest.Investigator's shall not dissuade victims from making a lawful private person's arrest.
+Investigator's should refer to the provisions in the Private Persons Arrests Policy for options regarding the disposition of private person's arrests (Penal Code § 836(b)).Investigator's - (c) Investigator's shall not cite and release a person for the following offenses (Penal Code § 853.6(a)(3)): - 1.
 Penal Code § 243(e)(1) (battery against spouse, cohabitant) - 2.
-Penal Code § 273.5 (corporal injury on spouse, cohabitant, fiancé/fiancée, person of a previous dating or engagement relationship, mother/father of the offender's child) - Penal Code § 273.6 (violation of protective order) if violence or threats of violence have occurred or the suspect has gone to the workplace or residence of the protected party - 4.
-Penal Code § 646.9 (stalking) - Other serious or violent felonies specified in Penal Code § 1270.1 - (d) In responding to domestic violence incidents, including mutual protective order violations, investigators should generally be reluctant to make dual arrests.
-Investigators shall make reasonable efforts to identify the dominant aggressor in any incident.
+Penal Code § 273.5 (corporal injury on spouse, cohabitant, fiancé/fiancée, person of a previous dating or engagement relationship, mother/father of the offender's child) - 3.
+Penal Code § 273.6 (violation of protective order) if violence or threats of violence have occurred or the suspect has gone to the workplace or residence of the protected party - 4.
+Penal Code § 646.9 (stalking) - 5.
+Other serious or violent felonies specified in Penal Code § 1270.1 - (d) In responding to domestic violence incidents, including mutual protective order violations, investigator's should generally be reluctant to make dual arrests.
+Investigator's shall make reasonable efforts to identify the dominant aggressor in any incident.
 The dominant aggressor is the person who has been determined to be the most significant, rather than the first, aggressor (Penal Code § 13701).
-In identifying the dominant aggressor, an investigator shall consider: - 1.
-The intent of the law to protect victims of domestic violence from continuing abuse. - 2.
-The threats creating fear of physical injury. - 3.
-The history of domestic violence between the persons involved.
+In identifying the dominant aggressor, an investigator shall consider: